qduaty/lazyclicker/README.md

 # lazyclicker <img src="mainicon.png" width=24>
-There is a feature on Windows that allows to access windows with no clicking.
-It is available as a mouse accessibility option and is equivalent to Linux' X-Mouse.
-However, when a window rectangle is inside a bigger one, it may get accidentally covered.

-This program arranges visible windows on Windows screens so they all have a visible corner.
+Arranges visible windows on Windows screens so they all have a visible corner.
 Maximized or prearranged windows will be slightly reduced, windows that spanned multiple screens will be reduced to a single screen, and big windows may be slightly enlarged to fit the screen.

+Motivation: the mouse accessibility option on Windows that allows raising windows without clicking (equivalent to Linux' X-mouse) is not very useful if windows are covered by others.

 ## Current status
 - Installs itself for startup and provides a menu option for uninstall
-- Single click on the tray icon triggers windows rearrangement and there is a menu option for bulk minimization
-- Alternatively, a menu option enables windows auto-arrangement and single click toggles bulk minimization
+- Has manual and automatic mode
+- Can hide and restore all windows
-- Double click displays a settings window
+- Double click shows a settings window
-- Can skip the top-right corner for setups where windows are traditionally raised by clicking
+- Can skip the top-right corner for raising windows by clicking
-- Has preliminary support for touch screens
+- Increases visible part of windows on touch screens
+- Arranges windows on vertical screens in reverse order so the big ones remain wider
 ## Prerequisities
 - Windows 11 (may work on 10 but was not tested)
 - Visual Studio (2022) for WTL implementation or QtCreator for Qt6